 National Indigenous Elder Justice Initiative

-The National Indigenous Elder Justice Initiative (NIEJI) is funded by the Administration on Aging to provide research, education, and training for the identification and prevention of elder abuse in Indigenous communities.
-This program serves American Indian, Alaska Native, and Native Hawaiian elders in an effort to improve their quality of life.
-The project is housed at the UND Center for Rural Health.
+NIEJI is funded by the Administration for Community Living to provide research, education, and training for the identification and prevention of Elder abuse in Indigenous communities.
+This program serves American Indian, Alaska Native, and Native Hawaiian Elders in an effort to improve their quality of life.
+The project is housed at the University of North Dakota Center for Rural Health.